 Location intelligence is used in our modern time in a large variety of domains, in order to improve the results obtained in all kinds of business.
 The commercial applications of location intelligence include fields like telecommunications, government, financial services, retail, education, real estate, healthcare, hotels & restaurants, and transportation.

 The word “where” is essential in nowadays business.
 We are sure you have heard of and used TripAdvisor, Facebook, LinkedIn, Twitter, Booking.com, Amazon or Uber.
 Well, all these businesses are using location as an indispensable feature of their applications.
 LI applications enable consumers to find the best hotel, the cheapest shopping center, and the best food in town.
 Location intelligence interconnects the world through mobile apps or Internet web-maps services such as Google Earth or Google Maps.

 Without the implementation and use of GIS as a tool in organizations, analytical valuable insights are missed.
 If in the past GIS analyses had to be developed by GIS experts, nowadays a wide range of applications and interactive maps are available to all users.

 North America is the leading market region for using location intelligence in industries such as Consumer Industries and Retail.
-In the forthcoming years, markets from Europe and Asia-Pacific Region are supposed to implement more location intelligence as business decision tools.
+In the forthcoming years, markets from Europe and the Asia-Pacific Region are supposed to implement more location intelligence as a business decision tool.

 As we can notice, location intelligence has a growing role in modern business development.
 However, every location intelligence platform relies on spatial representation in numerical coordinates or vice versa.
 This spatial representation is called geocoding and the reverse process is called reverse geocoding.
 CSV-2-GEODATA or csv2geo.com is a complete tool that may help in batch geocoding and reverse geocoding.
 Utilizing CSV-2-GEODATA, you obtain the desired latitude and longitude by having the address only.